coowry/choke/README.md

 ## Functions
 List of all the functionas avilables on the library.

 ### start\_link() -> supervisor:startlink\_ret().
-This function start the throttle supervisor.
+Start the throttle supervisor.
 Other way of starting the throttle application is using `application:start(throttle)`.
 You can only start one throttle supervisor in your REST application.

 Examples: